 If you visit Pamplona on Easter, be prepared for music, parties and public street celebrations.

-We passed one street with standing room only before saying adiós to Pamplona.
+We passed one street with standing room only before saying adiós to the city.

 We hope to see you again someday, Pamplona!

-Once we were back on the road, we headed west instead of due south to Madrid.
+Once back on the road, we headed west instead of due south to Madrid.
+Our next destination?

-Burgos, Spain – with one unexpected and very memorable stop camping on Easter at the Castillo de Monjardín.
+Burgos, Spain, with one unexpected and very memorable night camping on Easter at the Castillo de Monjardín.